 You don’t have to be a vegetarian to enjoy the dishes either.
 They can work well for all diet types and are a good way to eat more vegetables regularly.
 All of their meals are high in protein and they also offer a performance meal plan for athletes and people who are very active.

-Located in Aurora, Colorado, Green Chef delivers all-natural meals (get $40 off your first Green Chef box).
+Located in Aurora, Colorado, Green Chef delivers all-natural meals.
 All their ingredients are certified organic and do not contain antibiotics, hormones, synthetic ingredients, or GMOs.

 They have a range of meal plans which include Carnivore, Vegan, Vegetarian, Omnivore, Gluten-free, and Paleo options.
 Each recipe comes with a different green salad that is tastes very good.
 All of the provided instructions are precise and easy to follow.